kartikgupta23/Zomato-Insights/README.md

+📊 Zomato Data Analysis Dashboard

+📌 Project Description
-Project Description: Developed a comprehensive Power BI dashboard to analyze Zomato data, providing actionable insights into restaurant performance, customer preferences, and market trends.
-The dashboard helps in identifying top-performing restaurants, understanding customer behavior, and making data-driven decisions to improve restaurant services and customer satisfaction.
+Developed an interactive Power BI dashboard to analyze Zomato data, delivering actionable insights into restaurant performance, customer preferences, and market trends.
+The dashboard empowers stakeholders to:

+Identify top-performing restaurants

+Understand customer behavior

+Make data-driven decisions to improve services and customer satisfaction

-Key Responsibilities & Achievements:
+🚀 Key Responsibilities & Achievements
+🔹 Data Cleaning & Transformation

-Cleaned and transformed data from multiple sources using Power Query to ensure data accuracy and consistency.
+Utilized Power Query to clean and transform data from multiple sources, ensuring accuracy and consistency.

+🔹 Data Modeling
-Developed a robust data model to create relationships between different data tables, enabling complex analysis.
+Built a robust data model with relationships between different tables to enable complex analytics.

-Authored advanced DAX (Data Analysis Expressions) queries to calculate key metrics such as average ratings, delivery times, and popular cuisines.
+🔹 Advanced DAX Calculations
+Developed advanced DAX measures to compute KPIs such as:

+Average ratings

+Delivery times

+Popular cuisines

+🔹 Dashboard Design
-Designed interactive and visually appealing dashboards with slicers, filters, and drill-through capabilities to facilitate easy data exploration.
+Designed visually appealing dashboards with:

+Slicers

+Filters

+Drill-through capabilities

+🔹 Insight Extraction
+Identified patterns in:

+Customer ordering behavior

+Peak hours

+Popular dishes

-Extracted key insights on customer ordering patterns, peak hours, and popular dishes, leading to a potential 15% improvement in targeted marketing strategies.
+Insights contributed to a potential 15% improvement in targeted marketing strategies.

-Tools & Technologies: Power BI, DAX, Power Query, Excel.
+🛠 Tools & Technologies
+Power BI

+DAX

+Power Query

+Excel

+📂 How to Use
+Download the .pbix file from this repository.

+Open it using Power BI Desktop.

+Explore the dashboard using slicers, filters, and drill-through pages.